ISMRM-MIT-CMR/ismrm-mit-cmr.github.io/index.md

 We hosted two ISMRM Member initiated tutorials at the
 - [ISMRM 2021](Tutorial_session.md): Cardiovascular MR - From Theory to Practice
 - [ISMRM 2022](ISMRM_2022.md): Cardiovascular MR - With a little help from AI
+- [ISMRM 2023](ISMRM_2023.md): The Cardiac MRI Rodeo: Taming AI for Clinical Practice

 annual meetings which covered the topics:

 1. CMR methods for identifying cardiovascular disease with a case-based tutorial
 2. Conduction and planning of a complete CMR exam
 3. CMR pulse sequence building
-4. Machine learning for CMR image analysis and reconstruction
+4. Artificial intelligence for CMR image analysis and reconstruction
+5. Potentials, pitfalls and challenges of artificial intelligence for CMR
-5. Panel discussion on current challenges and future directions of CMR
+6. Panel discussion on current challenges and future directions of CMR

-We provide [hands-on tutorials](Challenges.md) and a [live scanning video demonstration](encrypted.html).
+We provide [hands-on tutorials](Challenges.md), a [live scanning video demonstration](encrypted.html) and [teaching material](ISMRM_2022.md).
 The presented topics are summarized in a [review paper](https://www.frontiersin.org/articles/10.3389/fcvm.2022.826283/full):

 ```
 @ARTICLE{10.3389/fcvm.2022.826283,